-The straight definition of repression is when a person does not acknowledge or act upon a painful or troubling thought or feeling about some event that has happened to them in the past.
-The individual does this unknowingly and does not even recognize that the event ever took place.
-His or her mind wants to pretend it never happened because it was too traumatizing for the individual to handle.
-As such, repression is kind of like "motivated forgetting," where the active but unconscious mind "stores away" unwanted thoughts, memories, emotions, and ideas.
+Repression is what happens when a person does not acknowledge a painful thought about a past event.
+The individual does this unconsciously, unable to even recognize that the event ever took place.
+Their mind wants to pretend it never happened because it was too traumatizing for the individual to handle.
+As such, repression is kind of like "motivated forgetting," where the active but unconscious mind hides unwanted thoughts, memories, emotions, and ideas.
 Although repression psychology has always been controversial, this article hopes to offer simple and straightforward facts about this field.

-The concept of repression has been debated for years, and there are many arguments on both sides.
-Some research findings suggest that people are more motivated to forget trauma intentionally than to repress it.
+The concept of repression has been debated for years.
+Some research suggests that people are more motivated to forget trauma intentionally than to repress it.
 That is called suppression.
 It has also been contended that repression is a multidimensional component comprised of memory, pathogenic effects, and unconsciousness.
-Memories of traumatic experiences often overwhelm many people and motivate unintentional forgetting.
+In this case, memories of traumatic experiences sometimes overwhelm people and motivate unintentional forgetting.

-As a result, individuals experience a type of "amnesia" to deal with the traumatic experience.
-Pathogenic effects focus on the distortions of memories protect the individual's wellbeing in the short term.
-Furthermore, temporarily inhibiting emotions can be beneficial to an individual's psychological and overall wellness in the short term.
-An individual's unconsciousness is a powerful cognitive system that protects an individual's wellbeing controlling the pathogenic effects of repression.
+As a result, individuals experience a type of "amnesia" that helps them deal with a traumatic experience.
+Pathogenic effects focus on the distortions of memories, and this protects the individual's wellbeing in the short term.
+Furthermore, temporarily inhibiting emotions can be beneficial to an individual's psychological and overall wellness in certain situations.
+In other words, repression is used by the brain as a psychological defense mechanism.

 Repression: Defense Mechanism

-Repression was the first defense mechanism that Freud discovered.
-Also, most experts consider repression to be the most significant defense mechanism that humans possess.
-Although Freud considered it an important theory, he also considered repression not a very successful defense mechanism for long term usage (the individual does not really have a choice whether to use it or not) because it creates undesirable feelings such as anxiety or anger due to thoughts and memories being pushed into the unconscious part of the mind.
+Repression was the first defense mechanism that Freud discovered, and most experts consider repression to be the most significant defense mechanism that humans possess.
+Although Freud considered it an important theory, he also believed that repression was not a very successful defense mechanism.
+This type of defense mechanism creates undesirable feelings, such as anxiety or anger, when thoughts and memories are pushed into the unconscious part of the mind.

 Freud defined defense mechanisms as "psychological strategies that are unconsciously used to protect a person from anxiety arising from unacceptable thoughts or feelings."
-He explained that we use defense mechanisms to protect ourselves from certain feelings such as guilt or anxiety.
-These feelings occur when we start to feel threatened because different parts of our brain become too demanding of other parts of our brain.
-Freud believed that these feelings are not under our control.
+In other words, he believed that we use defense mechanisms to protect ourselves from certain feelings, such as guilt or anxiety.
+These feelings occur when we start to feel threatened by parts of our brain that have become too demanding, and Freud believed that they're not under our control.

-As a defense mechanism, using repression often helps the brain (temporarily) remain in a more "joyous" or positive state.
-This concept was first surmised to be a defense mechanism by Sigmund Freud.
+As a defense mechanism, using repression often helps the brain (temporarily) remain in a more joyous or positive state.

-As a result, many psychologists and psychiatrists think that the existence of memory repression is very rare.
-One side of the debate suggests that people who have suffered horrendous trauma experience repression therefore blocking out the memory altogether.
-The other side of the debate believes that trauma actually strengthens an individual's memory of the painful experience.
-They believe this vividness is because of the intensity of the emotions the individual experienced during the event.
+As a result, many psychologists and psychiatrists think that true memory repression is very rare.
+It's likely that only people who experience horrendous trauma experience repression, blocking out the memory altogether to keep functioning.
+That said, many experts believe that the impact of trauma actually strengthens an individual's memory of a painful experience.
+They believe this vividness occurs because the individual experienced intense emotions during the event.

-Although further research has proved otherwise, skeptics believe that individuals who tend toward using repression as a way to cope distort information or reach false conclusions.
-In many cases it has also been hypothesized that repressed individuals have trouble retrieving the specific occurrences of horrendous events, such as child abuse but experience symptoms indicative of abuse.
-The people who repress memories have more difficulty retrieving memories than those who don't.
+Although further research has proved otherwise, skeptics believe that individuals who tend to use repression to cope distort information or reach false conclusions.
+In many cases, it's also been hypothesized that repressed individuals have trouble retrieving the specific occurrences of horrendous events, such as child abuse, while experiencing symptoms indicative of abuse.
+In general, people who repress memories appear to have more difficulty retrieving memories than those who don't.
 Why?
 Let's look at how this works in the brain.